2026 04 01

 This has consequences.
 Information is built from multiple sources, using different criteria, and often sits outside the systems where decisions are made.
 The data exists, but it is not always connected to real operations.

 The financial system depends on this data to assess risks, compare companies, and decide where to allocate capital.
-When information is inconsistent or fails to reflect operational reality, that assessment becomes distorted.
+And when information is inconsistent or fails to reflect operational reality, that reading becomes distorted.

-It’s not just a lack of data—it’s a lack of clarity.
+It is not just a lack of data, it is a lack of clarity.

 In this context, decisions become more cautious, comparisons less precise, and capital more selective.
-It’s a silent effect, but with direct impact: less visibility means reduced ability to compete on equal terms.
+It is a silent effect, but with direct impact: less visibility means a reduced ability to compete on equal terms.

-While the debate remains focused on how much to report and how to do it, many companies are already moving in a different direction.
-Not in the final report, but in what happens before it.
+While the debate remains focused on how much to report and how to do it, in many companies the change is already moving in a different direction.
+Not so much in the report that is delivered, but in what happens before it.

-More and more teams are integrating sustainability data into daily operations: in procurement, logistics, supplier relationships, and financial decision-making.
-That’s where data starts to have real impact—beyond compliance.
+More and more teams are trying to integrate sustainability data into their daily operations: in procurement, logistics, supplier relationships, and financial decision-making.
+That is where data starts to have real impact, beyond compliance.

-At this point, the challenge stops being regulatory and becomes practical: how to collect data without friction, ensure reliability, and connect it to the business without relying on manual processes or fragmented tools.
+At this point, the problem stops being regulatory and becomes practical.
+How to collect information without friction, how to ensure it is reliable, how to connect it to the business without relying on manual processes or isolated tools.

-This is also where solutions like Manglai are emerging—not treating reporting as an end, but as a consequence.
-Platforms that, through AI, help organize and activate data at the source, making it useful day to day, not just when reporting is required.
+This is also where solutions like Manglai are emerging, which do not treat reporting as an end, but as a consequence.
+Platforms that, thanks to AI, help organise and activate data at the source, so that it is useful day to day, not just when reporting is required.

-Because the real shift isn’t about producing better reports—it’s about working better with data.
-And in many companies, that shift is already underway.
+Because the underlying change is not about producing better reports, but about working better with information.
+And in many companies, that is already underway.

 The debate around the Omnibus package should not focus solely on reducing requirements.

 The key question is how to do so without losing what gives data its value.
-Simplification can be positive if it removes unnecessary friction and allows focus on what truly matters.
+Simplification can be positive if it removes unnecessary friction and allows focus on what is relevant.
 But if it means sacrificing quality, comparability, or traceability, the effect may be the opposite of what is intended.

-Companies that manage to strike that balance will be better positioned—not just to comply, but to better understand their risks, optimize operations, and make more confident decisions.
+Companies that manage to strike that balance will be better positioned.
+Not just to comply, but to better understand their risks, optimise their operations, and make decisions with greater confidence.
+Having a reliable base of environmental data is exactly what Manglai’s CSRD reporting solution makes possible.

-Because in a world where data guides capital, losing quality isn’t simplification—it’s losing competitive advantage.
+Because in an environment where data guides capital, losing quality is not simplification.
+It is losing competitive advantage.

 Carolina Skarupa